Guy Maddin's Seances

 Besides being a filmmaker, Maddin’s creative output also includes several books and, in conjunction with Evan and Galen Johnson as well as The National Film Board of Canada, has created his unique Seances (Spiritismes) video installation.
 As committed to the dreamscape of silent cinema as a Rudolf Arnheim or Kevin Brownlow, Seances seeks to resurrect the spirits of films lost to history, largely, although not exclusively, those made before the coming of sound.
 It does so using an algorithm that mixes more than thirty films shot for the project at Paris’s Georges Pompidou Centre and Montreal’s Phi Centre to form a one-of-a-kind movie that, once seen, disappears forever.
 Toward this end, Maddin cast actors Geraldine Chaplin, Udo Kier, Charlotte Rampling, Matthieu Amalric, Maria de Medeiros, Kim Morgan and others for these newly generated short films, each with a running time lasting just over what used to be a reel of film (around 12 minutes).
 Going further than even Vertov, Maddin, ever the postmodernist, has, in the words of Vice News, created an “interactive film project [that] explores the idea of ephemeral filmmaking with a machine as the director.”

 Seances, which has been successfully exhibited not only in Paris and Montreal, has also played at NYC’s Tribeca Film Festival and in St. Petersburg, now comes to the Rainy City – but with a difference.
-Here it arrives together with a small retrospective of his motion pictures, namely, his first feature film, Tales from the Gimli Hospital (1988), the arch-Freudian “family romance” melodrama Careful (1990), and his Criterion Collection-worthy, My Winnipeg (2008).
+Here it arrives together with a small retrospective of his motion pictures, including the arch-Freudian “family romance” melodrama Careful (1992), Archangel (1990), and his Criterion Collection-worthy My Winnipeg (2008).
 As an added Halloween treat, Maddin himself will be on hand for a Q&A session after each of the three films.